UKCloud/documentation/articles/sra/sra-sco.md

 - We do not guarantee storage performance, as it can be affected by many factors

-- We do not provide IOPs figures for our storage offerings
+- We do not provide IOPS figures for our storage offerings

 - Workloads can use multiple storage profiles